Jbleezy/BO1-Reimagined/README.md

 * Removed the forced jumping in low gravity
 * Excavators will not reactivate for places that have already been breached
 * Fixed the invisible digger glitch
-* Gersch Devices and QEDs no longer breach windows
+* Gersh Devices and QEDs no longer breach windows
 * Added line of sight check on explosions for breaching windows
 * Fixed bug where players could stay on jump pads in low gravity indefinitely by diving upon landing on them
 * Jump pads now fling players correctly when a player dives on a jump pad